March’s top events

 Burghley House and Gardens

-An exhibition in Hull’s Museums Quarter is celebrating the lives of 20 women who changed the world, spanning from the 1500s to the present day.
-The artworks at The Streetlife Museum will depict modern and historical figures from Marie Curie and Zaha Hadid to Florence Nightingale, in addition to other women whose achievements continue to shape people’s daily lives.
-The free-entry exhibition runs from 13 February to 11 April 2026. https://bit.ly/47WUK9P
+A new exhibition has opened in the Museums Quarter in Hull, celebrating the lives of twenty historical women who changed the world, spanning from the 1500s to the present day.
+20 Historical Women Who Changed The World is a collection of works depicting modern and historical figures from Marie Curie and Zaha Hadid to Florence Nightingale, in addition to other women whose achievements continue to shape people’s daily lives.
+The free-entry exhibition runs until 11 April 2026.

 • slide